scofield7419/scofield7419.github.io/_pages/home.md

 My ongoing research focuses on the particular angle of **`Structure-aware Intelligence Learning` (SAIL)**, which aims at enhancing the semantics understanding of varied modalities with the intrinsic data structure modeling.
-The __SAIL__ idea works effectively for the deep learning based AI, and also holds for the current large language models (LLMs), which will ultimately helps achieve AGI of universal modalities (world modeling).
+The __SAIL__ idea works effectively for the deep learning based AI, and also holds for the current large language models (LLMs), which will ultimately help achieve AGI of universal modalities (world modeling).
 See my [research statement]({{ site.url }}{{ site.baseurl }}/research) for more details.
 Also, I believe so much that the key to realizing human-level AGI lies in two fundamental aspects simultaneously, **A. `human-level complex reasoning ability`** and **B. `mastering of the world knowledge`**, with one not doing without the other.